bechu/BeBlob/README.md

  * make

-Warning, to run the game need to be in same directory of blob.pack file ! to put the blob.pack (from assets directory) in the same folder of you bin and launch it !
+Warning, to run the game need to be in same directory of blob.pack file ! to put the blob.pack (from assets directory) in the same folder of your bin and launch it !

 ## Licence